spinnaker/spinnaker.github.io/reference/providers/oracle.md

 Deploys a group of VM instances in OCI.

-A new server group template is created for each new server group and stored in Oracle Object Storage.
-The Oracle Cloud provider in Spinnaker creates a bucket named `_spinnaker_server_group_data` to store all the server group templates.
+The Oracle Cloud provider in Spinnaker creates a bucket named `_spinnaker_server_group_data` within the user's tenancy to keep track of all the server groups created.

 If a deployed server group is configured with load balancer, all VM instances of the server group are added to the backend set of corresponding listener in the load balancer.